Skip to main content

 The next step is to compare score movement against actual source changes.
 Did review recency improve?
 Did the location page add visible service proof?
 Did structured data start matching the page?
 Did citations stop conflicting with the Business Profile?
 Did AI answers begin citing stronger sources?

 That sequence keeps the team from treating AI visibility as a black box.
 The score starts the conversation, but the source evidence tells the team what to do.
-If leadership needs the market-level selectivity context first, read Only 1% of Businesses Get Recommended by AI before turning the score into branch targets.
+If leadership needs the market-level selectivity context first, read Only 1.2% of Local Businesses Appeared in ChatGPT Recommendations before turning the score into branch targets.

 Methodology

-This article uses read-only aggregate data from completed public Cheers AI Visibility Grader reports between March 11 and May 28, 2026.
+This article uses anonymized aggregate results from completed public Cheers AI Visibility Grader reports between March 11 and May 28, 2026.
 The sample included 408 completed reports with generated score summaries.
-We reviewed only aggregate score distribution and date range.
-We did not publish raw rows, business names, emails, phone numbers, prompt text, source rows, report hashes, place IDs, IP addresses, private URLs, or customer-level results.
-The findings are a directional snapshot of opt-in grader usage, not a universal local-business benchmark.
+We reviewed score distribution and date range only.
+The findings are directional opt-in grader usage, not a universal local-business benchmark.

 Sources